Warmonkeyx2/lsba/PRD.md

 - **Bet settlement with cancelled fight** - Provide mechanism to refund bets for cancelled bouts
 - **Multiple active bets on same fight** - Track and display all bets separately with individual potential payouts
 - **Negative booker profit** - When total payouts exceed bet amounts, booker takes loss while LSBA still receives fixed 10% fee
+- **Expired fighter license** - Fighters with licenses past 30 days cannot be added to fight cards; visual warning shows in generator and profiles
+- **License payment on exact 30-day boundary** - Payment extends for full 30 days from payment date, not from expiry
+- **Multiple payments in same month** - System allows but only extends from latest payment date
+- **License status during active fight** - Fighter can complete scheduled fight even if license expires between scheduling and fight date (grace period)

 ## Design Direction